 As well as stimulating insulin production, Amaryl (glimepiride) may cause a mild reduction in insulin resistance and may be less likely to cause low blood sugars than other sulfonylureas.
 It is also safer for people who have advanced kidney disease indicated by an elevated creatinine level.
 Other sulfonylureas are usually not recommended when the creatinine level is elevated.
 Glimepiride also does not block the normal relaxation of blood vessels and does not affect coronary arteries.
 These unwanted side effects may occur infrequently with other sulfonylureas.

-When starting a sulfonylurea, the risk of a low blood sugar is greatest during the first few days to first four months of use.
+When starting a sulfonylurea, the risk of a low blood sugar is greatest during the first few days to the first four months of use.
 Be careful during this time and check your blood sugar often when you exercise, increase activity, or skip a meal.
 Drinking alcohol or taking certain medications like decongestants can also increase the risk of a low.
-Medications, such as steroids, beta blockers, niacin, and Retin-A may decrease the action of a sulfonylurea and cause the blood sugar to rise.
+Medications, such as steroids, beta-blockers, niacin, and Retin-A may decrease the action of a sulfonylurea and cause the blood sugar to rise.

 A Recent Study

-A recent study has identified a genetic mutation, called KCNJ11, that prevents insulin producing cells from releasing insulin.
+A recent study has identified a genetic mutation, called KCNJ11, that prevents insulin-producing cells from releasing insulin.
 Dr. Andrew Hattersley of Peninsula Medical School in Exeter had been studying the genes of patients diagnosed with Type 1 diabetes before the age of six months.
 The reported occurrence rate of this type of diabetes is about 1 in 500,000 but it may be more.

-Usually, when you have an elevated blood sugar from eating, your body closes a channel in the insulin producing cells.
+Usually, when you have an elevated blood sugar from eating, your body closes a channel in the insulin-producing cells.
 This causes potassium to accumulate, which triggers another channel to open and release calcium.
 When the calcium flows into these cells, insulin is released.
-With the mutated gene, this potassium channel does not close so insulin is not released like it should be.
+With the mutated gene, this potassium channel does not close so insulin is not released as it should be.
 However, giving a sulfonylurea medication that is normally used for Type 2 diabetes helps correct this defect by closing the potassium channel, stimulating the calcium release and the release of insulin.